Sierra Nevada De Santa Marta

 Sounds dreamy.

-But over the past 50 years, a quarter of ancestral lands have been lost to illegal squatters and extractive industries leaving me heartbroken.
+But over the past 50 years, a quarter of ancestral lands have been lost to farming and extractive industries leaving me heartbroken.

 The threat to all life in the forest has never been greater.